monicahq/monica/README.md

 ### 2. Stuck Import Recovery

 - **Problem:** A queue worker can crash mid-job (OOM, server restart, DB disconnect).
-The job remains `processing` indefinitely with no signal.
+The job can remain `processing` indefinitely with no signal.
 - **Solution:** `php artisan monica:recover-imports` — scheduled hourly via `routes/console.php`:
-  - Queries for imports where `status = 'processing' AND started_at <= NOW() - INTERVAL 30 MINUTE`
+  - Queries for imports where `status = 'processing' AND last_heartbeat_at < NOW() - INTERVAL 30 MINUTE`
+  - Falls back to `started_at` when `last_heartbeat_at` is null
-  - Marks them `failed`, logs a timeout error entry in `errors`, sets `completed_at`
+  - Marks them `failed`, stores a row in `import_errors`, and sets `completed_at`
 - **Alerting:** Recovered imports can trigger notifications (see Observability section).

 ### 3. Graceful Cancellation

 When `POST /api/import/:id/cancel` is called:
-1. The `import_jobs.status` is set to `cancelled` atomically.
-2. Any `ProcessImportBatch` job that hasn't started yet checks status at entry — exits immediately.
-3. For jobs already running, the row loop checks `status` every 10 iterations via a raw DB query — breaking out and discarding partial work when cancelled.

-**Edge Case:** If a batch is between the status check and its DB write, it may commit a few contacts.
-This is a known trade-off — stopping mid-transaction is impossible without distributed coordination.
-The completed contact count and error log will accurately reflect what was saved.
+1. If the job has not started yet, it is marked `cancelled` immediately.
+2. If the job is already processing, the status moves to `cancelling`.
+3. Running batches check the status regularly, stop early, and finalize the job as `cancelled` once they are done unwinding.

+This keeps the cancellation flow honest: `processing → cancelling → cancelled`.

 ---